alexandershaw4/Py-SendMail/README.md

 # Py-SendMail
-Send gmails from the commandline using python.
+Send gmails to youself from the command line using python.
 Set up username & password on first use.

 Usage: